niplav/site/masturbation_and_attractiveness.md

 Preregistration
 ---------------

+To avoid p-hacking and other practices, the bulk of the text was written before the actual experiment and data analysis was conducted, and posted on the [nofap subreddit](https://old.reddit.com/r/NoFap/) as well as to the subreddit [/r/niplav](https://old.reddit.com/r/niplav), with the `sha256sum` of the text as the title.
+The hash sum was put into the title to prevent tampering with the content of the article to prevent

 H₀:
 "There is no statistically significant difference in success from cold approach before and and long term abstinence from masturbation."